m0n1sh/dsci_project_team_2/ReadMe.md

 ### Understanding the Output
 For each model, the accuracy will be displayed and a accuracy and loss plot will be plotted.

+##Transfer_learning_VGG16.ipynb
+### Configuring the File
+This notebook is used to test feasibility of transfer learning for VGG16 and VGG19 models against each other.
+To get started with this file, the constants must be adjusted to suit your specific environment.
+By default, the application will search for the dataset in the local directory, you will be needed to mount your drive.
+The dataset can be downloaded from https://drive.google.com/file/d/1NJP2e9HpdlPSPwN8NAM5swCeBYlQZyS2/view?usp=share_link

+You will have to use the ZipFile function to extraxt the contents of the folder.
+Extract the contents of the train folder in a certain path and the contents of test folder in a certain path and later on set the variables for training path with the path to train folder and variable for testing path with the path to test folder.

+###Running the File
+With all the parameters properly set, the application should be run without any problems.
+In the local setup, it took nearly a little more than 1 and half hours to fully evaluate the VGG16 and VGg19 models, VGG19 model took large amount of time.

+###Understanding the Output
+For each model, the accuracies for each epoch will be displayed and an accuracy and a loss plot is shown.